Gargoyles the Movie: The Heroes Awaken: Plot

-A thousand years later, in 1994, opportunistic billionaire David Xanatos claims the long abandoned Castle Wyvern and has it reconstructed at the top of his skyscraper in New York City, along with the sleeping gargoyles.
-Goliath finally awakens and happily reunites with his clan, but they are shocked to awaken in a completely different world in the late-20th century.
-Xanatos explains that he recovered and translated the Grimorum Arcanorum, and followed its instructions to awaken the gargoyles, written by Magus, and approaches them as a friend.
-Not long after their awakening, the castle is suddenly attacked by a group of armed commandos from a helicopter, but the gargoyles defend the castle against the attackers until they flee.
-The fight results in falling debris and damages to the streets below, causing police detective Elisa Maza to climb up to the castle to investigate the battle.
+A thousand years later, in 1994, David Xanatos claims Castle Wyvern and has it reconstructed at the top of his skyscraper in New York City, breaking the curse.
+Goliath reunites with his clan, but they are shocked to awaken in a completely different world.
+Not long after their awakening, the castle is attacked by a group of armed commandos.
+The fight results in falling debris and damages to the streets below, causing police detective Elisa Maza to investigate the battle.
 She discovers Goliath and the gargoyles, but they manage to hesitantly befriend each other.
 The gargoyles decide to name themselves after various locations in New York and explore their new surroundings.
 The elder mentor names himself Hudson, while the young trio name themselves Brooklyn, Lexington, and Broadway, and their hound is named Bronx.
-Meanwhile, Xanatos reunites Goliath with his mate, who reveals herself to have survived the massacre of their clan and survived until the modern time.
-Having earned their trust, Xanatos convinces the clan to help steal back important data discs that were supposedly stolen from him during the commando attack.
+Meanwhile, Xanatos reunites Goliath with his mate, who survived the massacre of their clan.
+Having earned their trust, Xanatos convinces the clan to retake important data discs that were supposedly stolen from him during the commando attack.

-After they successfully return from their mission, Elisa goes to speak with Goliath in private about the theft.
-They are suddenly attacked by the same commandos from before, but manage to survive the attack through the night, and Elisa defends the sleeping Goliath during the day.
-Elisa investigates the theft and reveals to Goliath that the commandos were employed by Xanatos, and that Xanatos has been manipulating Goliath.